-Born in 1970, Zhang Ke founded his studio ZAO/standardarchitecture “标准营造” in 2001.
-With a wide range of realized works over the past 15 years, the studio has emerged as one of the most critical and innovative protagonists among the new generation of Chinese architects.
-Recent works by the studio include the Novartis Campus Building in Shanghai, the main pavilion for the Garden Expo in Suzhou, a number of Hutong and courtyard transformation projects in the city center of Beijing, and various buildings imbedded in the landscape of Tibet.
+Born in 1970, Zhang Ke founded his studio ZAO/standardarchitecture“标准营造”in 2001.
+With a wide range of realized works over the past 15 years, the studio has emerged as one of the most important protagonists among the new generation of Chinese architects.
+Recent works by the studio include the Novartis Campus Building in Shanghai, a number of Hutong and courtyard transformation projects in the city center of Beijing, a museum for China Academy of Art (CAA) in Hangzhou, and various buildings imbedded in the landscape of Tibet.

 In 2015, the prestigious Aedes Architekturforum in Berlin presented a solo-exhibition on the works of ZAO/standarchtarchitecture.
 Zhang Ke’s work has been featured at the Venice Architecture Biennale, the MAK in Vienna, the DAM in Frankfurt, the V&A in London, and published in Casabella, a+u, Domus, MARK, Detail, and the Architectural Record, amongst others.